 o) Define interfaces for interoperability of IdM systems.

-p) Define requirements (and propose mechanisms) for protection and disclosure of personally identifiable information (PII).
+p) Define requirements (and propose mechanisms) for protection and disclosure of personally identifiable information (PII) related to IdM.

 q) Define requirements (and propose mechanisms) to protect IdM systems including how to use IdM capabilities as a means for service providers to coordinate and exchange information regarding cyber-attacks.